List of All Creatures Great and Small (1978 TV series) episodes: Series 7 (1990)

-The opening credits of the early episodes of the final series again features Siegfried and James driving around the Dales, this time from head-on rather than from the driver's side of the vehicle.
+The opening credit sequence of the early episodes of the final series again features Siegfried and James driving around the Dales, this time from head-on rather than from the driver's side of the vehicle.
 For episodes involving Tristan, he is also filmed driving his convertible, wearing a flat cap and waving at two women having a picnic by the roadside.

 "Knowin' How To Do It" and "If Music Be the Food of Love" feature the J.R.
 Stubbs opening credits.

-In the closing credits, the three vets are seen exiting a shop called Players Please, next door to The Castle Tea Shop, before getting into Siegfried's car.
-The credits are changed later in the series, with James exiting the back of Skeldale House and being roped into assisting Siegfried in working on the latter's car.
+In the closing credits sequence, the three vets are seen exiting a shop called Players Please, next door to The Castle Tea Shop, before getting into Siegfried's car.
+The closing credits sequences are changed later in the series, with James exiting the back of Skeldale House and being roped into assisting Siegfried in working on the latter's car.
 Helen and Mrs Alton also receive isolated introductions.
-For the final episode, the credits return to their early-series format.
+For the final episode, the closing credits sequences return to their early-series format.